lucidworks/streams/projects/sockitter/README.md

 # Sockitter for Fusion

+Please note that Twitter has suspended support for their Streaming API.
+As of this commit, there is no solution to index a significant amount of Twitter account activity.
+Too bad.

 Using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG) plugin for Solr, this application adds semantic graph capabilities and image indexing to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/), allowing it to do real-time traversal and ranking of data relationships on Twitter through user accounts, tags, text and image content.

 As Fusion monitors Twitter, searches may be conducted for content similarities between disparate types of Twitter conversations.
 A white paper covering the technology behind SKG is located on [arXiv.org](https://arxiv.org/abs/1609.00464).
 Examples queries showing off SKG's capabilities are [shown below](https://github.com/lucidworks/streams/tree/master/projects/sockitter#searching-twitter-data).